magento/devdocs/guides/v2.0/cloud/howtos/debug.md

     * On Mac, select **File** > **Preferences**.
     * On Windows/Linux, select **File** > **Settings**.
 3. Expand and locate **Languages & Frameworks** > **PHP** > **Servers** section in settings.
 4. Add a server configuration.
 Click the + to add a server.
 Notice at the top, it will show the project name in grey, just for reference.
 This will create a "server" configuration.
-This will be used to listen to port 9000 locally, which will be forwarded (see Step 5 for port forwarding for those steps when done info)
+This will be used to listen to port 9000 locally, which will be [forwarded](#port).
 5. Configure settings for the new server:

     * **Name**: enter the same as the hostname.
 This value ise used in and must match the value for `PHP_IDE_CONFIG` variable in [Debug CLI commands](#debugcli).